 As you can see, figuring out who is at fault in a pile up accident is complicated.
 The legal doctrine of “intervening causation” is complex and fact-dependent.
 Moreover, we assumed for this discussion that Mr. and Mrs. Miller were completely innocent, but that is not always the case.
 In a pile up accident, each person might have some degree of carelessness that contributed to the crash.

-If you or someone you love has been injured or killed in a chain reaction wreck in Madison County or anywhere else in Alabama, contact an experienced Huntsville and Madison County personal injury and accident attorney like the ones at Hornsby, Watson & Hornsby.
+If you or someone you love has been injured or killed in a chain reaction collision in Madison County or anywhere else in Alabama, contact an experienced Huntsville and Madison County personal injury and accident attorney like the ones at Hornsby, Watson & Hornsby.
 Call today.
 You can email us or call (256) 414-9803, toll free (866) 986-1371.
 These cases require attention to detail, experience, and knowledge of Alabama law.
 Hornsby, Watson & Hornsby is committed to helping injured Huntsville motorists recover the compensation to which they are entitled.
 Consider Hornsby, Watson & Hornsby to be YOUR Huntsville auto accident law firm.